Kraków bid for the 2022 Winter Olympics: History

 On 19 and 20 October 2012, Polish and Slovak NOCs with Kraków city administration had a meeting in which they agreed to submit the bid possibly in 2013 and formed an official alliance.
 The idea has had an initial acceptance by the Polish government.
 On 10 May 2013 the Sejm of the Republic of Poland in a vote gave support to the possible bid.
 On 29 March 2014 Elżbieta Bieńkowska, Poland's Deputy Prime Minister and Minister for Infrastructure and Development, said that the central government would only finance those Games-related infrastructure projects that are planned anyway, independently of the Games.
 The remaining costs, including sport facilities and the Olympic village, would need to be financed by local authorities.

 Kraków confirmed their joint bid with Jasná, Slovakia to host the 2022 Winter Olympics on November 7, 2013.

 Initial opinion polls commissioned by Kraków city authorities returned results in favour of holding the Games.
 A majority of 68% of participants in a public opinion poll held in June 2013 among Kraków's residents supported the bid, with 25% being against.
 However, the poll was held before any information on planned spending was made publicly available and before any objections were raised in wider public debate.
 Opinion polls conducted between 28 October and 2 November 2013 with a sample size of 2,000 respondents throughout Poland resulted in 81% responses in favour across Poland, 79% in Małopolska and 66% in Kraków.

-Recent opinion polls put public support for holding the Games under doubt.
+Later opinion polls put public support for holding the Games under doubt.
 A poll realised by Homo Homini polling center among respondents throughout Poland on 31 March 2014 has indicated that 52% of respondents oppose the Games, 32% are in favour and 16% have no opinion.
 Another nationwide opinion poll realised for the Polish Radio on 28 April 2014 confirmed that the majority of Poles oppose the Games, with 58,4% against and 32% in favour of holding the Olympic Games in Kraków.
-A citywide poll in Krakow realised by Lovekrakow.pl news website gave 36,3% answers supporting the Games with 63,7% being against.
+A citywide poll in Kraków realised by LoveKraków.pl news website gave 36,3% answers supporting the Games with 63,7% being against.
 In difference to previous polls from 2013, polls from 2014 were commissioned by news agencies without any interest in holding the Games, not by Kraków local authorities or the bid committee which both have a clear pro-Games agenda.
 They were ultimately confirmed by the vote in a local referendum on 25 May 2014.